 Bachelor of Arts in Liberal Arts

-The Bachelor of Art in Liberal Arts is designed for students with previous learning experience at undergraduate level at other Institutions.
-This program provides students with the opportunity to complete a bachelor’s degree and prepare them to compete for entry-level positions in a specific area or discipline or apply for a graduate program.
-The students must choose one of the five major tracks: Psychology, Communications, Business Administration, Education and Religion.
+The Bachelor of Arts in Liberal Arts is designed for students with previous learning experience at undergraduate level at other Institutions.
+This program provides students with the opportunity to complete a bachelor’s degree and prepare them to compete for entry level positions in a specific area or discipline or apply for a graduate program.
+The students must choose one of the five major tracks: Psychology, Communications, Business Administration, Education, Biology or Religion.
 This program is not designed to meet licensure requirements.

 - Students may continue graduate studies in the chosen discipline: Communications, Business, Education, or Biology.